mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

         }
       });

+      const myService = Service.new({
+        className: 'observer',
+        contractID: '@foo.com/my/observer;1',
+        component: MyComponent
+      });

-It's also recommended to implement `className`, `contractID` properties in your components to have them well described.
-Otherwise those properties take very generic values `'Jetpack service'` and `'@mozilla.org/jetpack/service;1'`.
-You also may provide optional `classID` property that otherwise will be auto generated via `uuid` module.
+If those options are omitted generic values `'Jetpack service'` and `'@mozilla.org/jetpack/service;1'` are used.
+You also may provide optional `id` for the service that otherwise will be auto generated via `uuid` module.

 ## Registering / Unregistering XCOM components

+Services created using `Service.new` will automatically register into runtime unless explicitly specified otherwise:

+      var manualService = Service.new({
+        register: false,
+        component: Unknown.extend({ /* ... */ })
+      });

-Module exports `register` and `unregister` functions to register / unregister custom XPCOM components into runtime:
+Module exports `register` and `unregister` function that may be used to register / unregister XPCOM services manually.

       const { register, unregister } = require('api-utils/xpcom');
-      register(MyComponent);
+      register(manualService);

-Registered `services` may be accessed from anywhere in the runtime via traditional XPCOM APIs.
+Registered services will become available to the rest of the runtime via traditional XPCOM API:

-      let observer = Cc[MyComponent.contractID].getService(Ci.nsIObserver)
+      Cc[myService.contractID].getService(Ci.nsIObserver)

-Traditional XPCOM API will return a wrapped JS object exposing only an API defined by a given interface.
+Keep in mind that traditional XPCOM interface will always return a wrapped JS objects exposing only an properties defined by a given interface:

+      Cc[myService.contractID].getService(Ci.nsIObserver) === MyObserver // => false

 Underlaying JS object may be accessed via `wrappedJSObject` property:

-      observer.wrappedJSObject === MyComponent // true
-      // or
-      Cc[MyComponent.contractID].getService().wrappedJSObject === MyComponent // true
+      Cc[MyService.contractID].getService().wrappedJSObject === MyObserver // => true

+All services created using `Service` will automatically be unregistered on add-on unload unless explicitly specified otherwise via `unregister` flag:

+      var manualService = Service.new({
+        unregister: false,
+        component: Unknown.extend({ /* ... */ })
+      });

-Unless registered component has `classUnregister` property with value `false` it will be unregistered on add-on unload.
-Registered components can also be manually unregistered using `unregister` function:
+Registered services can be unregistered using `unregister` function:

       unregister(MyComponent);

 ## Implementing XCOM factories

-Module exports `Factory` exemplar object that may be extended to implement custom XPCOM factories. `Factory` inherits all properties and behavior from already described `Service` object and in addition implements `nsIFactory`
+Module exports `Factory` exemplar object that may be used to implement custom XPCOM factories. `Factory` implements exact same API as already described `Service`:
-interface:

-      const { Factory, register, unregister } = require('api-utils/xpcom');
+      const { Factory } = require('api-utils/xpcom');
-      let Observer = xpcom.Factory.extend({
+      let Observer = Unknown.extend({
+          initialize: function initialize(f) {
+            this.listener = f;
+          },
           interfaces: [ 'nsIObserver' ],
           observe: function() {
             // implementation
           }
+        }
       });

-Unless `classRegister` properties are `false` factory very first instance created by `Observer.new()` will register a factory component into runtime.
-Of course component can be manually registered via `register` function.

-Register factories can also be used with a traditional XPCOM API:
+      let ObserverFactory = xpcom.Factory.new({ component: Observer });

+In contrast to services, that are singletons and are obtained via `getService`, factories produce instances of it's components:

-      let observer = Cc[Observer.contractID].createInstance(Ci.nsIObserver);
+      let observer = Cc[ObserverFactory.contractID].createInstance(Ci.nsIObserver);

-In contrast to `Observer.new()` such instantiation won't run `initialize` method which should be manually called if necessary:

-      observer.initialize(fn);

-As mentioned above traditional `XPCOM` API will return wrap instances by exposing only API defined by interface.
-For an access to underlaying object use `wrappedJSObject` property.
+As already mentioned traditional `XPCOM` API will return wrap instances by exposing only API defined by a given interface.

+      Observer.isPrototypeOf(observer)  // => false

+In order to get access to underlaying object `wrappedJSObject` property may be used.

-      Observer.isPrototypeOf(observer.wrappedJSObject) // true
+      Observer.isPrototypeOf(observer.wrappedJSObject) // => true

+Instantiation through XPCOM API is also different from regular instantiation `Observer.new(f)` which calls `initialize`.
+When creating instances through XPCOM API initialization should be performed manually:

+      let observer =  Cc[ObserverFactory.contractID].createInstance(Ci.nsIObserver);
+      observer.wrappedJSObject.initialize(f);